captionpoint/captionpoint-plays/THE-ROOMMATE.md

 What!
 ---
 ## ROBYN:
-Sharon you cannot just
+Sharon, you cannot just
 ---
 go on dates with people
 ---
 and mug them
 ---
 ## SHARON:
-He wasn't complaining.
+He wasn’t complaining.
 ---
 ## ROBYN:
 I am complaining!
 ---
-I think I'm complaining.
+I think I’m complaining.
 ---
 The point is
 ---
 ## SHARON:
 The point is,
 ---
-if you'd been on a date with me
+if you’d been on a date with me
 ---
-I wouldn't have mugged you.
+I wouldn’t have mugged you.
 ---
 ## ROBYN:
-What does that mean.
+What does that mean?
 ---
 ## SHARON:
 I just mean
 ---
-you're more exciting
+you’re more exciting
 ---
 than the rest of them.
 ---
-I wouldn't have had to.
+I wouldn’t have had to.
 ---
 Are you mad at me?
 ---
-He's just a guy
+He’s just a guy
 ---
-you don't even know him.
+you don’t even know him.
 ---
 ## ROBYN:
 Careful.
 With that.